-If the alarm is configured as a dwell timer, ALHY and ALMD are hidden.
+If output 2 is configured as a dwell timer, ALMD will be hidden.

 3-8 PV Shift

 In certain applications it is desirable to shift the controller display value from its actual value.
 This can easily be accomplished by using the PV shift function.